-We've got a great team of foster carers already but we always need more to make sure we have homes across Derbyshire wherever we may need them.
+We've got a great team of foster carers but we’re always looking for new carers to make sure we have enough homes across Derbyshire wherever we may need them.

 Who can foster?

 We don't look for a particular type of person.
-Just like parents, foster carers come from a variety of different backgrounds and can be married or single, young or older, in work or not.
-You might be in a civil partnership, straight, gay, trans or bisexual.
+Just like parents, foster carers come from a variety of different backgrounds.

 You can be single, married, straight, gay or trans.
 Any ethnic origin.
 A couple, home owning or renting.
 Working or not.
 All you need is a spare room and to be aged 21 or over.